ThreeDotsLabs/watermill/docs/content/docs/fanin.md

 ### Controlling FanIn component

-FanIn component can be stopped by cancelling the context passed to `Run` method or by calling `Close` method.
+The FanIn component can be stopped by cancelling the context passed to the `Run` method or by calling the `Close` method.

 {{% render-md %}}
 {{% load-snippet-partial file="src-link/components/fanin/fanin.go" first_line_contains="func (f *FanIn) Run" last_line_contains=" Close() error" padding_after="2" %}}